chaos-mesh/website/docs/extend-chaos-daemon-interface.md

 }
 ```

-In Chaos Mesh, Selector is used to define the scope of chaos experiment, the target namespace, annotation, label, etc. Selector can also be some more specific values (for example, AWSSelector in AWSChaos).
+In Chaos Mesh, Selector is used to define the scope of a chaos experiment, the target namespace, annotation, label, etc. Selector can also be some more specific values (for example, AWSSelector in AWSChaos).
 Usually, each chaos experiment requires only one Selector, with exceptions such as NetworkChaos because it sometimes needs two Selectors as two objects for network partition.

 ## Implement the gRPC interface